CosmeValera/ReactProjects/devops/kafka/README.md

 - orders
 - users

-When a user makes a payment then we need a dominoi effect going accross our microservices like:
+When a user makes a payment then we need a domino effect going across our microservices like:

 - **inventory:** update stock in database
 - **notifications:** send confirmation to customer